theRealAph/ScopeLocals/README.md

 executes the handler.
 This happens automatically because the implementation of `processQueryList` uses the structured execution framework.

-The code for method `processQuery` is provided below.
+The code for method `processQueryList` is provided below.

-      void processQuery(DBQuery query, Consumer<DBRow> rowHandler) {
+      void processQueryList(List<DBQuery> queryies Consumer<DBQuery> handler) {
-        // 1.
-Get permissions for request thread and check Permissions permissions = Server.PERMISSIONS.get();
-        if (!permissions.allowed(DATABASE) throw new  InvalidAccessException();
-        // 2.
-Run the database query
-        List<DBRow> rows = executeQuery(query);
-        / 3.
-Parallelize handler with a structured fork join executor try (var s = StructuredExecutor.open()) {
+        / 1.
+Parallelize calls to handler with a structured fork join executor try (var s = StructuredExecutor.open()) {
-          for (var row : rows) {
+          for (var query : queries) {
-            // 4. process each row in its own virtual thread s.fork(() -> rowHandler.apply(row));
+            // 2. process each query in its own virtual thread s.fork(() -> handler.apply(query));
           }
-          // 5. wait for all virtual threads to complete s.join();
+          // 3. wait for all virtual threads to complete s.join();
         }
       }